 After the indoor snowball fight, the kids will want to warm up with some hot cocoa.
 Throw a white blanket on the floor and sprinkle it with cotton balls.
-Place it near your fireplace or build a faux fire and place it in the middle of the blanket.
-Brew up a pot of hot cocoa, serve it with cookies or marshmallows, and let the kids gather on the floor for a warm winter picnic.
+Place it near your fireplace or build a faux fire and place it in the middle.
+Whip up a pot of hot cocoa, serve it with cookies or marshmallows, and let the kids gather for a warm winter picnic.

 04 of 09